 Visit Ararat Brandy Museum:

 Armenia’s biggest pride (except Christianity) is Brandy!
-The Yerevan Brandy Company was founded in 1887 and is said to have been Winston Churchill favorite liquor.
+The Yerevan Brandy Company was founded in 1887 and is said to have been Winston Churchill favourite liquor.
 The Museums offers two hours tour about the history and the process of brewing, and in the end, you can try free samples of the exquisite Brandy.

-PS: Show up at the door is not acceptable anymore, you need to prebook the tour through their website now.
+PS: Show up at the door is not acceptable anymore; you need to prebook the tour through their website now.

 Like in “every” other country in the world, craft beer is the big thing these days when it comes to drinking, so as in Yerevan.
 And the place to go is Dargett Craft Beer, Armenia´s first craft beer.
 With more than 15 beer crafted on the spot and some Belgium imported craft beers, this place built a beer heaven for every beer nerd like myself.
 Plus food here is also great.